niteshkumar10/Churn_Predictor/Readme.md

 * App will start running on a localhost.

 model.py was ran using google colab and then stored as .py file.

+requirements.txt and proctfile have been provided so that the app can be deployed on the servers easily.